Play Therapy in Leeds

 What is Play Therapy?

-Play therapists work with children who have experienced or are experiencing upsetting, traumatic or complex events in their lives which trigger a range of psychological difficulties and behaviours.
-Play Therapy can be used to help children (inclusive of children with neurodiverse conditions, learning disability or difficulties, medical or genetic conditions) exhibiting:
+Our play therapist, Liz Mould, works with children who have experienced or are experiencing upsetting, traumatic or complex events in their lives which trigger a range of psychological difficulties and behaviours.
+Play therapy can be used to help children (inclusive of children with neurodiverse conditions, learning disability or difficulties, medical or genetic conditions) exhibiting:

 - Emotional distress